samueltauil/microbit-mcp/src/microbit/README.md

 2. **Connect via USB**: Connect your micro:bit to your computer using a USB cable

-3. **Verify connection**: The micro:bit should show a happy face on startup, then clear the display and show "ready" status
+3. **Verify connection**: The micro:bit should show a happy face on startup, then clear the display and send a ready status

+## Version Compatibility

+The firmware automatically detects whether it's running on micro:bit v1 or v2:

+- **micro:bit v1**: Uses UART interface for serial communication
+- **micro:bit v2**: Uses stdin interface for serial communication

+The ready status message will indicate the detected version (e.g., `STATUS|ready:v2|timestamp`).

 ## Communication Protocol

-The micro:bit firmware implements a simple text-based protocol over serial (UART) communication at 115200 baud.
+The micro:bit firmware implements a simple text-based protocol over serial communication at 115200 baud.

 ### Commands Received from MCP Server